• Skip to main content

 Look for Convenient Locations

-When searching for a primary care physician, look for one who is within easy driving distance to your home or office.
+When searching for a primary care provider, look for one who is within easy driving distance to your home or office.
 Convenience is key to selecting the right PCP for your family.
 You should not have to drive far to keep up with regular health and wellness checkups.

 Here at Advanced Medical Clinic, we are a state-of-the-art primary care practice offering the highest standard of medical care in South Florida.
 Our primary care providers are friendly and compassionate and care deeply for your family’s health.